 B. External Activities for Pay Disclosure and Review Procedures

-If the Covered Employee intends to engage in activities with an organization that also provides funding that directly or indirectly supports the Covered Employee’s Employment Responsibilities (i.e., may create a potential Conflict of Interest); or (ii) with a private entity in which the Covered Employee or member of the Covered Employee’s Immediate Family holds an equity or ownership interest or holds an office, then the procedure described in Section IV.B.2.a above shall be modified as follows: (i) the decision of the Department Head or Director to approve the activity must be reviewed promptly and approved or disapproved within ten (10) days of the determination by the administrative officer to whom the Department Head or Director reports, and the appeal of a disapproval by that officer shall be to the Chancellor or his/her designee.
+If the Covered Employee intends to engage in activities (i) with an organization that also provides funding that directly or indirectly supports the Covered Employee’s Employment Responsibilities (i.e., may create a potential Conflict of Interest); or (ii) with a private entity in which the Covered Employee or member of the Covered Employee’s Immediate Family holds an equity or ownership interest or holds an office, then the procedure described in Section IV.B.2.a above shall be modified as follows: (i) the decision of the Department Head or Director to approve the activity must be reviewed promptly and approved or disapproved within ten (10) calendar days of receipt by the administrative officer to whom the Department Head or Director reports, and (ii) an appeal of a disapproval by that officer shall be to the Chancellor or his/her designee.
 The decision of the Chancellor or his/her designee shall be final.

-Departmental summaries of all Notices of Intent filed and of actions taken during the preceding fiscal year shall be submitted by Department Heads or Directors to the Chancellor or his/her designee (the Provost’s office has been designated to receive and report on these activities) each July 1.
+Annual departmental summaries of all Notices of Intent filed and of actions taken during the preceding fiscal year shall be submitted by Department Heads or Directors to the Chancellor or his/her designee (the Provost’s office has been designated to receive and report on these activities) each July 1.
 On or before September 1 of each year, UNC General Administration’s Office of Research and Sponsored Programs will initiate the submission of annual summary reports from the Chancellor to the President.

 2. Additionally, senior academic and administrative officers may be subject to special regulations regarding honoraria.
 Regulations for Senior Academic and Administrative Officers on External Activities for Pay and Honoraria may be found at UNC Policy Manual 300.2.2.2 [R].

-3. These procedures shall not be required of Covered Employees serving on academic year contracts if the External Professional Activity for Pay is wholly performed and completed outside the academic year and the activity does not conflict with University policy, and the activity is not conducted concurrently with a contract service period during a summer session.
+3. These procedures shall not be required of Covered Employees serving on academic year appointments if the External Professional Activity for Pay is wholly performed and completed outside the academic year and the activity does not conflict with University policy, and the activity is not conducted concurrently with a contract service period during a summer session.
 Notwithstanding this provision, Covered Employees are expected to disclose financial interests in accordance with the University’s Conflicts of Interest policy.

 4. In those instances when State-reimbursed travel, work time, or resources are used or when the activity can be construed as related to the Covered Employee’s State position or official duties on behalf of the State, the Covered Employee shall not receive financial consideration, including an honorarium.
 In these instances the Covered Employee may request that the honorarium be paid to the University.
 The honorarium may be retained by the Covered Employee only for activities performed during non-working hours or while the Covered Employee is on annual leave, and all expenses must be the responsibility of the employee or a third party that is not a State entity.
 Third party support must be disclosed on the Notice of Intent.